 Museums are great places to visit with children and many of them have interactive exhibits or activity sheets for younger visitors.
-Museum visits tend to be free or low cost, and because they are indoors, they are perfect for a rainy day (which we do have here in Ireland!).
-Here are the best museums in Ireland to take the kids to so you can plan for fun days out.
+Museum visits also tend to be free or low cost and, because they are indoors, they are perfect for a rainy day.
+We have a rich culture and heritage, with plenty to offer all interests, so take a look at our pick of the best museums in Ireland to take the kids to so you can plan for fun days out!

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.

 Who said learning can’t be fun!
 From Vikings and dinosaurs to boats, books and even butter (yes, really!), Ireland has a wealth of history and culture to experience for all ages.
 Many of these museums around the country have interactive aspects, tours and opportunity for some hands-on fun, all while soaking up some new facts and knowledge.

 Don’t forget to let us know if you have any more gems we should add to our list!

 You May Also Enjoy How to Have a FREE Family Day Out in Dublin

 The three National Museums in Dublin are all free to visit, open 7 days a week, and have some fabulous family events throughout the year: